openjdk/jdk/doc/hotspot-style.md

 change should be done with a "setter" accessor matched to the simple "getter".

+#### Conventions for Lock-free Code

+Sometimes variables are accessed concurrently without appropriate synchronization context, such as a held mutex or at a safepoint.
+In such cases the variable should be declared `volatile` and it should NOT be accessed as a normal C++ lvalue.
+Rather, access should be performed via functions from `Atomic`, such as `Atomic::load`, `Atomic::store`, etc.

+This special formulation makes it more clear to maintainers that the variable is accessed concurrently in a lock-free manner.

 ### Source Files

 * All source files must have a globally unique basename.
 The build